All Camps and Teen Art Studios are located at the Paul Robeson Center for the Arts, 102 Witherspoon Street, Princeton N.J. unless otherwise noted.

 DROP-OFF AND PICK UP AT THE PAUL ROBESON CENTER

 Drop-off (for those who haven’t signed up for before-care) is between 8:45 and 9 am at our Witherspoon Street entrance.
 Please do not park in the lot behind the Paul Robeson Center for the Arts, this is for staff only.
 For drop-offs and pick-ups, please use the loading zone on Witherspoon Street (Pull as far forward as you can for both DROP OFF and PICK UP.)
 There will be a camp counselor at the sidewalk to sign your child in and escort him/her into the building.
 In the morning, the counselor will be there from 8:45am until 9:00am.
-In the afternoon, campers will be dismissed at the loading zone from 12:00pm to 12:15pm (for Half-day campers) and 3:30pm until 3:45pm (for Full-day campers).
+If your child is registered for before care, you will need to walk him/her into the building at the Witherspoon street entrance.
+In the afternoon, campers will be dismissed at the loading zone from 3:30pm until 3:45pm (for Full-day campers).

 WHAT TO BRING